Stanislavius/Sentiment-Analysis-Naive-Bayes-and-Telebot/README.md

 For training was used dataset from [tweeteval](https://github.com/cardiffnlp/tweeteval/tree/main/datasets/sentiment).
 Telegram bot is used to communicate with user.

+# Usage
-# How to run?
+## How to run?
-1. Install Python 3.9.
-2. Install Python libraries: sklearn, NLTK, pickle, telebot, NumPy.
+1. Install Python 3.9 and Python libraries: sklearn, NLTK, pickle, telebot, NumPy.
 If you are using pip, open command prompt and type "pip3 install <library name">
-3. Run nltk_download.py to download dependencies
-4. Run SA_model_train.py to train model on included train data.
+2. Run nltk_download.py to download dependencies.
+Run SA_model_train.py to train model on included train data.
-5. Write to https://t.me/BotFather, create bot and get token for him.
-6. Create file bot_api.txt in root folder of project.
-Write api in it.
+3. Write to https://t.me/BotFather, create bot and get token for him.
+Create file bot_api.txt in root folder of project.
+Write token recieved from BotFather in it.
 E.g.:

     ![image](https://github.com/Stanislavius/Sentiment-Analysis-Naive-Bayes-and-Telebot/assets/56927835/62ff7318-39ca-4cce-96d4-c3d701df6342)
-7. Run SA_bot.py
+4. Run SA_bot.py

-# How to use?
+## How to use?

  After have done previous steps in [How to run?](#how-to-run) and bot is running, open chat with your bot. type /classity and write your message to classify it's sentiment.
 1. Type /classity and write your message to classify it's sentiment: